jfrance00/di_platform_reboot/README.md

         - flagged lessons
         - contact info
 - Social network widgets on footer
-- Admin update content
+- Admin update content on page
-- Embedded coding (super bonus feature) -> just for python?
+- Embedded coding (bonus feature) -> just for python?
 Jupytor notebooks?
-- Portal for students to connect to other students (super super bonus)
+- Portal for students to connect to other students (super bonus)